bkhartmire/bkhartmire.github.io/_posts/2018-01-23-configuring_omniauth_with_devise.markdown

 Great!
 Now you have a User class and all of the associated sign in/sign up forms.

-**Step 3.** If you want to require your users to have an account and be logged in before accessing the views in your app, add the following code to you Application Controller:
+**Step 3.** If you want to require your users to have an account and be logged in before accessing the views in your app, add the following code to your Application Controller:

 ![Imgur](https://i.imgur.com/5HMzL66.png)